5 Tips to Help you Teach Kids About Money

 Teaching your kids about money can be hard if you never learnt about money yourself.
 Since it wasn’t part of the curriculum unless amazing teachers took it on themselves to include it (mine did), too many Aussies are clueless when it comes to money.

-Growing up with a stay at home mum and a father who worked for the government, my parents lived to a strict budget.
+Growing up with a stay at home mum and a father who worked for the government, my parents lived on a strict budget.
 That budget was shared with us kids, we were taught about money and I had uncles who owned businesses available to teach me about business.

 My teachers were incredible both in primary school and high school.
 Most of them worked tirelessly to incorporate real life examples into our lessons.